 - SculpSure applicators sit on top of the skin and do not use suction.
 The heat from the applicator spreads out beyond the applicator head to allow for better blending between treated and non-treated areas.

 - Most CoolSculpting applicators require “pinchable” fat that is mobile enough to be pulled and sucked up into the applicator for treatment.
 Areas with thicker and firmer tissue that are less pinchable often can’t be treated.
 Furthermore, CoolSculpting applicators have only a few configurations, which means they are best for addressing only some problem area shapes.

 - The SculpSure applicators sit on top of the skin, allowing for even the smallest amount of stubborn fat to be treated.
 These smaller applicators allow for more freedom to cover the desired treatment areas.

 There are many choices for non-invasive fat reduction.
 While SculpSure is our preferred treatment for small pockets of fat, we also offer EVOLVE body sculpting to reduce stubborn fat and tighten loose skin.
 Of course, if you have larger areas of excess fat and loose skin, liposuction and tummy tuck surgery may be a better fit for your goals.
 You can learn more about whether nonsurgical or surgical body contouring treatments are right for you in our related blog post.

 As the medical director for YES MedSpa and as a plastic surgeon, I feel that SculpSure offers many advantages.
 I have personally tried them both and preferred SculpSure.
 There was less discomfort, no bruising, no nerve pain, and the treatment was completed in 25 minutes.
 This was quite a contrast to my experience with CoolSculpting.

-If you have questions or want to learn more about your body contouring options in the Vancouver area, we invite you to contact us online or call us at (604) 888-9397 to schedule a consultation.
+If you have questions or want to learn more about your body contouring options in the Vancouver area, we invite you to request a consultation online or call us at (604) 888-9378 to schedule a consultation.